poleguy/protonpack/README.md

 This software will read in a recorded telemetry stream and produce live visualizations with low latency to aid in providing rapid feedback during walk testing.

+## Capture Scripting

+Time synchronization.
+Pairing (telemetry pack to a portable)

 ## Post processing software

 The post processing software takes the captured telemetry and prepares it for analysis in python and for rapid visualization of a given time period of the capture.
 It converts the format to hdf5 and is in charge of aligning all of the data from multiple DUT's capturing simultaneous telemetry.